lidofinance/docs/docs/guides/steth-integration-guide.md

 ### What is stETH

 stETH is a ERC20 token that represents ether staked with Lido.
 Unlike staked ether, it is liquid and can be transferred, traded, or used in DeFi applications.
 Total supply of stETH reflects amount of ether deposited into protocol combined with staking rewards, minus potential validator penalties. stETH tokens are minted upon ether deposit at 1:1 ratio.
 When withdrawals from the Beacon chain will be introduced, it will also be possible to redeem ether by burning stETH at the same 1:1 ratio.
+Please note, Lido has implemented staking rate limits aimed at reducing the post-Merge staking surge's impact on the staking queue & Lido’s socialized rewards distribution model.
+Read more about it [here](#staking-rate-limits).

 stETH is a rebasable ERC-20 token.
 Normally, the stETH token balances get recalculated daily when the Lido oracle reports Beacon chain ether balance update.
 The stETH balance update happens automatically on all the addresses holding stETH at the moment of rebase.
 The rebase mechanics have been implemented via shares (see [shares](#steth-internals-share-mechanics)).